Troubleshooting Edge VM Configuration Mismatch Alarm in UI

 • This will open a pop-up window as shown below:

 • Select "vSphere/Edge Appliance" as a Source and click Resolve.
-This will resolve mismatch alarm.
-This operation executes the Edge node refresh API internally.
-Edge node refresh API updates Edge node MP intent with latest data from Edge node and resolves mismatch alarm.
+This will resolve the mismatch alarm.
+This operation internally invokes the Edge node refresh API.
+Edge node refresh API updates Edge node MP intent with the latest data from the Edge node and resolves the mismatch alarm.

-• In this way of resolving the alarm, actual Edge node configuration (on CLI or on vCenter) gets copied to Edge Node MP intent.
+• In this way of resolving the alarm, the actual Edge node configuration (on CLI or on vCenter) gets copied to the Edge Node MP intent.

 Option #2 (less preferred)